Ylianst/ESP-IQ2020/documentation/extras.md

       name: IQ Hours Left
 ```

 Chlorine level is in parts per million (PPM).
+ORP (Oxidation-Reduction Potential) is reported in millivolts (mV) and reflects the actual sanitizing power of the water; a typical healthy target is roughly 650-750 mV.
 Values A and B seem to always be 0 and so, you may want to just remove these sensors.
-For C and D, if you can find what they are, that would be great.
+For C, if you can find what it is, that would be great.

 ## Delayed ESP32 start